 One such mechanism is priorities.
-When votes are cast during an election, both the number of log records contained in the environment and the environment's priority are considered.
-So given two environments with the same number of log records, votes are cast for the environment with the higher priority.
+When votes are cast during an election, the winner is determined first by the environment with the most up-to-date log records.
+But if this is a tie, the the environment's priority is considered.
+So given two environments with log records that are equally recent, votes are cast for the environment with the higher priority.